Doc Variables

 }

-Always Include an Expiration Date
+Include an Expiration Date

-This estimate is valid through {{Expiration Date}}.
+This estimate is valid until {{Expiration Date}}.

-Common Google Docs Estimate Template Mistakes
+Common Estimate Template Mistakes

 3. Copying old documents instead of using a real template

-4. Leaving out assumptions
+4. Leaving scope vague

-5. Forgetting the next step
+5. Forgetting the next steps

 A Simple Estimate Workflow That Scales